 - Consume only moderate amounts of sugars and foods containing added sugars

 Starving yourself to lose weight is not enjoyable and takes the fun out of eating.
 Eating should be enjoyable not stressful.
 The only way to lose weight is to do it slowly, with a balanced diet.

-lose weight the right way and Forget crash diet !
+Lose weight the right way and forget about going on a crash diet !

 Image : Copyright (c) 123RF Stock Photos